lucastaba/qml_display/README.md

 - float number with one decimal.

 Alarm trip conditions:
-- temperature over 40 degree celcius or bellow 10 degrees celsius;
+- temperature over 40 degree celsius or bellow 10 degrees celsius;
 - humidity over 87% or bellow 40%.

-The project **MUST** folow bellow requirements:
+The project **MUST** follow bellow requirements:
 - Qt QML for UI content;
 - Qt/C++ for logic;
 - Sensor emulated in separated threads;